-First day of practicum September 13, 2021 (standard start date) (or another date between August 30 - October 1, as confirmed by the Field Education Coordinator) Learning Agreement due in IPT October 4, 2021 (or approx. 3 weeks after start date) Student/Field Instructor/Faculty Liaison meeting Between October 4 and October 15, 2021 re: Learning Agreement Term Break (no practicum unless student and November 7-13, 2021 field instructor agree for student to remain in practicum during this break) Mid source progress meeting (if desired) Potuson November 22 and December 2, 2021 Mid-course progress meeting (if desired) Between November 22 and December 3, 2021 Mid-course Evaluation due in IPT December 8, 2021 Last day of practicum for Fall term December 8, 2021 (or as negotiated with Field Instructor) First day of practicum for Winter term January 10, 2022
+First day of practicum (Standard start date) September 12, 2022 (Or another date between August 29 - October 1, as confirmed by the Field Education Coordinator) Learning Agreement due in IPT October 3, 2022 (Or approx. 3 weeks after practicum start date)

-(or as negotiated with Field Instructor) (students may start January 3) Term Break (no practicum, unless student and field instructor agree for student to remain in practicum during this break)) February 20-26, 2022 Final Evaluation meeting with Student/Field Instructor/Faculty Liaison Between March 7 and April 8, 2022 IPT Final Evaluation due (Practicum must be completed no later than this date) By April 15, 2022
+Student/Field Instructor/Faculty Liaison meeting re: Learning Agreement Between approx. October 3 and October 14, 2022 Term Break (no practicum unless student and field instructor agree for student to remain in practicum during this break) November 6-12, 2022 Mid-course progress meeting (optional) Between November 21 and December 8, 2022 Mid-course Evaluation due in IPT This evaluation should be completed when the student has completed 250 hours in practicum and no later than December 8, 2022 Last day of practicum for Fall term (or as negotiated with Field Instructor) December 8, 2022 (students may remain in practicum after this date and throughout winter break if they wish) First day of practicum for Winter term (or as negotiated with Field Instructor) January 9, 2023 (Students may start January 2 if desired) Term Break (no practicum, unless student and field instructor agree for student to remain in practicum during this break) February 19-25, 2023 Final Evaluation meeting with Student/Field Instructor/Faculty Liaison On or before April 14, 2023 IPT Final Evaluation due (Practicum must be completed no later than this date) By April 14, 2023